 Twitter is another great option for promoting your business with influencer marketing.
 It can be an ideal choice for brands to partner with authentic influencers to strengthen their brand voice.

 A survey conducted by Twitter found that nearly 49% percent of Twitter users actively relied on influencers for product recommendations, and 40% of Twitter users have made a purchase based on their recommendations.

 With more than 2.85 billion monthly active users, Facebook is the most popular social media worldwide.
 But when it comes to influencer marketing, it lags behind all other platforms due to its low organic reach.

 However, if you have a budget, you can run sponsored ads from the Influencers page.
 This way, the audience will see the post as originating from the influencer rather than the brand.

 Further, to avoid broad targeting, you can target the influencers’ page followers to boost your reach among their followers.

-Other platforms like Twitch and Snapchats can also be leveraged for influencer marketing, but it is not relevant for eCommerce brands.
+Other platforms like Twitch and Snapchat can also be leveraged for influencer marketing, but it is not relevant for eCommerce brands.

 Types of Ecommerce Influencers

-Influencers are ranging from a small-sized follower base to a large following globally.
+Influencers range from a small-sized follower base to a large following globally.
 To pull off successful influencer marketing, you need to pick the right type of influencer based on your goals, budget, and target audience.

 Here are the five common types of social media influencers –